8:30am PT by Tim Baysinger

 Although the cultural significance of Cox being cast in the role made famous by Tim Curry is certainly not lost on her – “A black transgender woman has never starred in a TV movie; it was time,” she says – the chance to just be seen is important.
 “As a trans actress I just want to work.
 I just want a shot to do what I do and show people what I have.
 I’d like to think I’ve been able to work because I have some talent.”

 Cox continues: “For me, I just want people to know that I’m talented, that I can do a lot of different things.
-That I’m not just a one-trick pony.”
+That I’m not just a one-trick pony.”position on CBS is really special," Cox told reporters."]

 Early next year, Cox will continue to show her ability to play a wide range of roles with CBS’ upcoming legal drama Doubt, where she’ll portray trans lawyer Cameron Wirth.
 It's another pioneering move for Cox, who will be the first transgender actor to play a transgender series regular character on a broadcast series.